 Best For: One child, small cars

-Pros: Spacious, sturdy, rain cover, seat and lining available, best for two children
+Pros: Spacious, sturdy, rain cover, seat and lining available, best for two small children

-Cons: Takes up more space in the car, doesn’t comfortably fit more than two children
+Cons: Takes up more space in the car, doesn’t comfortably fit more than one large child or two small children

 The foldable festival trolley